GM first-quarter profit misses estimates on South America, Russia weakness

 He expects the region to be "reasonably challenged" through the first half of the year, but said GM is targeting second-half profits similar to the same period last year.

-Stevens said the No. 1 U.S. automaker has cut jobs and will reduce production shifts at plants in Brazil, generating about $200 million (132.80 million pounds) in annual savings.
+Stevens said the No. 1 U.S. automaker has cut jobs and will reduce production shifts at plants in Brazil, generating about $200 million in annual savings.
 GM lost $214 million in South America in the first quarter.

 Stevens affirmed the company's overall 2015 outlook for improved profit and said it remained on track in 2016 to hit 10 percent profit margins in North America and return to profitability in Europe.